BANNER GENERAL TERMS AND CONDITIONS OF SALE

-16.5 The Customer or the Supplier may terminate the Agreement with immediate effect by serving written notice on the other party if the party serving notice has reasonable cause to believe that the other party has committed, is committing or will or may commit a breach of any of the provisions of this clause 16 or any applicable law, regulation or code of practice.
+16.6 The Customer or the Supplier may terminate their dealings with one another with immediate effect by serving written notice on the other party if the party serving notice has reasonable cause (with prima facie evidence) to believe that the other party has committed, is committing or will or may commit a breach of any of the provisions of this clause 16 or any applicable law, regulation or code of practice.

 17.1 Notices shall be served by first class post on either the registered offices or the principal place of business of the parties.